imagej/imagej.github.io/_pages/plugins/ezfig.md

 ![](/media/Images61.png "images61.png")

 Press {% include bc path="File | Save as..." %} to save an "ezf" file.
 Note that if the figure contains stacks, they will be saved in a folder with the same name as the "ezf" file with an extra .files. <span style="color:#ff0000;">Please always store the .ezf and the .ezf.files folder together, otherwise stack data will be lost</span>.
-Nb: You can use the Ctrl/Cmd + S shortcut to save.
+Nb: You can use the {% include key keys="ctlcmd|s" %} shortcut to save.

 # 5) Exports